eoxhub-workspaces/documentation/introduction/3_faq.md

 ## Q: Who can use EOxHub Workspaces?

-A: Anyone with an internet connection!
+A: Everyone with an internet connection!
 It's designed for scientists, developers, educators, and anyone interested in working with EO data.

 ## Q: Do I need to install anything?